GavinPHR/pytreemap/docs/benchmarks.rst

 between this package and Java's TreeMap.

 This package is currently written in pure
-Python and it should come at no surprise that it is much slower than Java, especially when the size of the tree is large.
+Python and it should come as no surprise that it is much slower than Java, especially when the size of the tree is large.